 Push the boat out for some proper sailing sunglasses

 One of the most iconic styles of sunglasses, Ray-Ban’s Clubmasters are timeless, distinctively retro and nowhere more at home than at the helm of a superyacht.
 But still, pair with your striped t-shirt on dry land, and you’ll be edging a little too close to wannabe yachtsman.

 Instead, don’t go for the classic black-and-gold frames.
 Try Ray-Ban’s Clubmasters in a brown frame, or eschew the style completely and try these similarly-shaped shades from the iconic brand.
 Alternatively, distance yourself from the name ‘Clubmaster’, and opt for Cubitt‘s — some of Britain’s best eyewear — interpretation of the classic look.

 Ray-Ban Gold-Tone Sunglasses

 Ray-Ban Clubmaster Sunglasses

 You know the ones we mean.
 Little anchors on a navy short sleeved number.
 A wave pattern on aquamarine.
 These are novelty shirts that do nothing for you, and are rarely cut in material of quality.
 These are not the shirts you should be wearing — for they are not true nautical style.

 Instead, linen is your friend here.
-Easy, breezy and eternally lightweight, our picks of the best are Turnbull & Asser, Frescobol Carioca and swimwear brand Orlebar Brown.
-And, another tip, we’d steer clear of nautical colours such as navy and white — for fear of looking like you’re trying to cultivate a naval uniform.
+Easy, breezy and eternally lightweight, our favourites are from Turnbull & Asser, Frescobol Carioca and swimwear brand Orlebar Brown.
+And, another tip, we’d steer clear of overtly nautical colours such as bright blue and white — for fear of looking like you’re trying to build yourself a naval uniform.

 Make waves by shaking up your footwear